 Home Wi-Fi security checklist

-Cut real-world risk with quick wins, then harden your router, devices and DNS.
-A VPN adds privacy on public and ISP networks.
+Cut real‑world risk fast, then harden your router, devices and DNS.
+Updated for 2026 threats (AI‑phishing) and safer public Wi‑Fi travel.

 Updated: